caseylucas/caseylucas.com/_posts/2020-04-16-rendering-grpc-protobuf-files.md

 3. **Commit all rendered files for a particular service into their own language-specific repository.**
 When creating a separate repository for each language and service pair, it becomes easy to evolve dependent client and service implementations individually.
-The clients and services simply use `yarn/npm` or `go get` to include specific versions (usually latest/master) rendered repositories.
+The clients and services simply use `yarn/npm` or `go get` to include specific versions (usually latest/master) of rendered repositories.
 Using separate repositories for rendered code helps with requirements 2 and 6.